 Today, John Arensmeyer testified before the U.S. Senate Committee on Small Business & Entrepreneurship at a hearing, "The Small Business Workforce Challenge: Causes, Impacts, and Solutions."
 More than two years into the pandemic, small businesses are slowly rebuilding but need a vibrant stable workforce to fully recover.
 Entrepreneurs, especially those in under-resourced communities, need an array of support to address labor shortages and ensure employees are able to come back to the workforce.
 Mr.

 Today, Small Business Majority submitted a letter of support for HB 205, which would establish the Delaware Expanding Access for Retirement and Necessary Saving (“EARNS”) program.
 The program would allow eligible employees to provide, on a voluntary basis, access to retirement savings through a state-facilitated retirement savings program in a convenient, cost effective, and portable manner.

 Wisconsin is in trouble when it comes to retirement security.
 Even before the COVID-19 pandemic, our retirement system was not working for a significant number of Wisconsin workers and small businesses.
 The landscape of retirement benefits has changed in recent decades.
 Businesses have moved away from pensions that were automatic and managed by employers to defined contribution plans that are voluntary and self-directed by workers.
 In 1983, 62% of employees were covered by a traditional pension plan.

 As a small business owner, we know you wear many hats—from running the day-to-day operations of your business, to managing employees, building a brand and much more.
-And for aspiring entrepreneurs, this can mean juggling a traditional job while navigating the ins and outs of starting a new venture.
-One thing many entrepreneurs feel unequipped to deal while starting or running a business is how to handle business finances and maintain health.
+One thing many entrepreneurs feel unequipped to deal with while starting or running a business is how to handle business finances and maintain a healthy workforce.